 And, for the most part, this invention is necessitated by Maier’s voluminous production and its entrance into the photographic marketplace.
 This, however, is only one of a number of issues raised by both her life and work.
 As it happens, her job as a nanny – an explicitly gendered profession – was itself an occasion for much of her photography.
 It also risks becoming a branding moniker: Who Took Nanny’s Pictures?
 New doc exposes photo-snapping nanny Vivian Maier.

 Five years ago, hell, make that two, no one knew Vivian Maier from Vivian Vance.

+And why should they have?
+The Secret City of Vivian Maier.
+The Best Street Photographer You've Never Heard Of.
 Vivian Maier/John Maloof Collection IT'S IMPOSSIBLE TO TAKE measure of Vivian Maier's photos without taking stock of her story.

+Finding Vivian Maier - Official Movie Trailer.
+VIVIAN MAIER: “STREET PHOTOGRAPHS” The Still Unfolding Legend of Vivian Maier.
+Vivian Maier's Muse.
 When the amateur photographer Vivian Maier died in 2009, she left behind more than 120,000 negatives and, promising even greater discoveries, 2,000 undeveloped rolls of film, some of which sat untouched for more than 45 years.